 The very Bible that the Witnesses claim to revere condemns such dishonesty:

 Will you bring unfair arguments for God?
 Will you tell lies on his behalf?
 Will you be sycophants of the Almighty?
 Will you be special pleaders for God?
 Will it be well when he probes you?
 Can you deceive him like a man?
 No, he will punish you, if you are sycophants of his in secret.
 Should not his majesty cause you to shudder?
 Should not the dread of him seize you?
 Your maxims crumble like mere ashes, your arguments collapse like mounds of clay.—Job 13:7-12; James Moffat Translation.

-Many Witnesses object to any criticism of their religious organization, having been taught by it that its pronouncements are really from Jehovah God and that its leaders, the Governing Body, literally speak for God in their self-proclaimed role of the "faithful and discreet" slave.
+Most Witnesses object to criticism of their religious organization, having been taught that its pronouncements are really from Jehovah God and that its leaders, the Governing Body, literally speak for God in their self-proclaimed role of the "faithful and discreet slave".
 They literally teach that the Jehovah's Witness organization is the unique "channel of communication" between God and mankind.
-So such JWs will naturally object to a critical website, or to any criticism from any source, saying that criticism amounts to religious intolerance or even persecution.
-Yet the Watchtower Society has sometimes stated that people should be certain that their religious beliefs are true by being based on facts.
+Such JWs will naturally object to a critical website, or to criticism from any source, saying that criticism amounts to religious intolerance or even persecution.
+Yet the Watchtower Society has stated that people should be certain that their religious beliefs are true by being based on facts.
 For example, a Watchtower article said:

 Why should anyone practice a religion unless he is convinced that it is true and right?
 It is not egotistical for a worshiper to say and believe that his is the only true religion.
 However, he ought to be able to prove that his is the only one that is correct and that results in eternal blessings.
 Otherwise, his faith in his religion is foundationless and is mere credulity.—The Watchtower, November 15, 1963, p.
 689.